va1kyrie/OS-P536/reports/assignment_4.md

 ## Assignment 4

 ### Question 1
-Storing the processor state in the process table instead of on the process stack is an approach akin to Linux's (and other OS's) PCB structure - instead of saving process information inside that process' stack, the information is saved within the structure representing the process in the process table.
+Storing the processor state in the process table instead of on the process stack is an approach akin to Linux's (and other OS's) process control block structure - instead of saving process information inside that process' stack, the information is saved within the structure representing the process in the process table.

 With this implementation, the procent struct would look something more like this: